 Dr. Jane A. Rose

-Dr. Jane A Rose, an Associate Professor in the Department of English, serves as the Director of USF Early University Programs.
-She is also the Ombuds officer for the Sarasota-Manatee campus.
+Dr. Jane A Rose, an Associate Professor in the Department of English for the Sarasota-Manatee campus.

 Dr. Rose has served in a variety of academic administrative roles over the past twenty years.
 From 2006 to 2020, she led two colleges on the USF Sarasota-Manatee campus: first as Dean of Arts and Sciences and then as Dean of Liberal Arts and Social Sciences, which included the School of Education.
 As dean, she led development of numerous programs that have shaped the life of the Sarasota-Manatee campus.
 She established the campus’ first honors program, designed its distinctive general education curriculum, began its co-curricular student research symposium, and created an interdisciplinary study-abroad program.
 She also led development of new majors for the Sarasota-Manatee campus, such as its popular undergraduate degrees in Biology and its Professional/Technical Communication.